CylonicRaider/heim/client/site/about/privacy.md

 ### Account Information

 You do not need to create an Account to use our Services.
-But if you choose to create an Account, we'll collect certain information that can be used to identify you ("**PII**"), such as your email address.
+But if you choose to create an Account, we will collect certain information that can be used to identify you ("**PII**"), such as your email address.